padpadpadpad/nls.multstart/README.md

 reproducible non-linear regression compared to **nls()** or **nlsLM()**.
 These functions allow only a single starting value, meaning that it can be hard to get the best estimated model.
-This is especially true if the same model is fitted over the levels of a factor, which may have the same shape of curve, but be much different in terms of parameter estimates.
+This is especially true if the same model is fitted over many levels of a factor, which may have the same shape of curve, but be very different in terms of parameter estimates.

 **nls_multstart()** is the main (currently only) function of